 Ramadan Fasting Rules

-- Compulsory fasting can help people to learn to sacrifice their share of food for those who are hand to mouth.
-This makes them realize and understand the state of hungry and poor people who are deprived of a single meal for the day.
+- Strict fasting can help one learn the sacrifice of food, especially for those who are big time foodies.
+This enables them to recognize the state of the poors who struggle to get even a single meal during the day.

 With Ganesha's Grace,